eomereu/webdevbc/14_Intro_to_jQuery/cheatSheet.md

 // i.e.:
 $("#special").css("border", "2px solid red");
 ```
-We can pass in an object with styles,
+Passing in an object with styles in it allows us to manipulate multiple properties in one go:
 ```javascript
 var styles = {
   backgroundColor: "pink",